materight/ais-projects/bio_inspired_ai/notes.md

 By setting the weights to `[0.7, 0.3]` we find a good compromise between the fitness on the two objectives, i.e. we obtain a fitness of -6.79 for the first and -6.82 for the second.

 - **Does your weighting still work on the new problem (DTLZ7)?** \
 If we use DTLZ7 with `num_obj = 2` and weights `[0.7, 0.3]` we obtain a fitness of 0 for the first objective and 4.0 for the second objective.
-However, if we change the weights to `[0.55, 0.45]`, we obtain finesses of 0.85 and 2.86 respectively, a solution that may preferable based on the context.
+However, if we change the weights to `[0.55, 0.45]`, we obtain best finesses of 0.85 and 2.86 respectively, a solution that may preferable based on the context.

 - **Can you think of a method for combining the objectives that might work better than using a weighted sum?** \
-In the case of DTLZ7, if we want to obtain a better fitness on the second objective, we may want to compute the total fitness as a non-linear combination of the fitnesses, e.g. f = f1^0.5 + f2^2
+In the case of DTLZ7, if we want to obtain a better fitness on the second objective, we may want to compute the total fitness as a non-linear combination of the fitnesses, e.g. with `f = f1^0.5 + f2^2` the algorithm obtained a best fitness of 0.81 and 2.46.

 ### Exercise 2 (NSGA-2)
 - **How do the solutions you find here compare to those found in Exercise 1?** \
-In the case of Kursawe, the results found in the previous exercise, in particular with weights `[0.7, 0.3]`, could still be considered "acceptable" since they will still belong to the Pareto front.
+In the case of Kursawe, the results found in the previous exercise, in particular with weights `[0.7, 0.3]`, could still be considered "acceptable" since they will still belong to the Pareto front considering the solutions found by NSGA-2.

 - **Is there a single solution that is clearly the best?** \
 No, since the final Pareto front includes all the solutions that are incomparable with each others, i.e. they are all non-dominated.
-For this reason, there is no single best solution that is clearly best than the others
+For this reason, there is no single best solution that is clearly better than the others.

 - **Can you still find good solutions (with DTLZ7)?** \
-Yes, the found solutions are still good compared to the ones found in Exercise 1 (still considering num_obj=2 and num_vars=21), i.e. the solution found before could still be part of the Pareto front.
+Yes, the solutions found are still good compared to the ones found in Exercise 1 (still considering num_obj=2 and num_vars=21), i.e. the solution found before could still be part of the Pareto front.

 - **What happens if you increase the population size or the number of generations?** \
 By increasing the population size (e.g. from 50 to 200), we obtain more solutions on the Pareto front, but the total coverage of the Pareto front remains the same, with more crowded areas. \